simoncozens/unicopedia-plus/README.md

 ## Emoji Picture Book

 - The **Emoji Picture Book** utility displays lists of Unicode emoji in a picture book fashion.
-- Any group of pictures can be displayed by selecting its name in the category pop-up menu, among:<br>"Smileys & People", "Animals & Nature", "Food & Drink", "Travel & Places", "Activities", "Objects", "Symbols", "Flags".
+- Any group of pictures can be displayed by selecting its name in the <kbd>Category</kbd> drop-down menu, among:<br>"Smileys & People", "Animals & Nature", "Food & Drink", "Travel & Places", "Activities", "Objects", "Symbols", "Flags".
 - The size of all emoji pictures (from 32 to 128&nbsp;pixels) can be adjusted by moving the dedicated slider left and right.
 - The groups and subgroups of emoji are those defined in the **Emoji 11.0** version of the [emoji-test.txt](https://www.unicode.org/Public/emoji/11.0/emoji-test.txt) data file; the 12 keycap bases and the 26 singleton Regional Indicator characters are not included.
 - Only the 2789 *fully-qualified* (keyboard/palette) encodings of the emoji are used unless they cannot be displayed properly, depending on the emoji support level of the operating system.